IT Facilities & Support Resources

 Supported Computer Systems

-Only PCs running at least Microsoft Windows 7 are generally supported.
-Systems running an older version of Windows should not normally be connected to the Chemistry network, and may be disconnected without warning.
+Only PCs running at least Microsoft Windows 10 are generally supported.
+Systems running an older version of Windows should not normally be connected to the campus network, and may be disconnected without warning.
+If you have an older version and need help getting it upgraded, please let us know.

 Information about preferred PC suppliers etc. is available from University IT Services here.